ThibaultFillion/strengths/paper/paper.md

 user-friendly way simulations able to describe a vast range of complex systems.

-So far, as opposed to Readdy, STReNGTHS only implements non particle-based methods, similar to those proposed by the other softwares.
+So far, as opposed to Readdy, STReNGTHS only implements non particle-based methods, similar to those proposed by the other software.
 However, rather than proposing only one all-purpose fitting method, STReNGTHS's approach is to provide a collection of various simulation methods, leaving the choice at the user's discretion.
 Moreover, simulation features can be easily extended using the simulation engine interface.